| Report by KTLfsktl@uaf.edu

 Then more possible lyrics/song titles, “Just one thing?”

 “Who’s That Girl?”
+Then a comment,

 “Xena tradition.
 Dark haired girl’, because while watching